-Each operator has a responsibility to ensure the safety of his passengers and should inform them of snowmobiling basics.
+The operator has a responsibility to ensure the safety of his passenger and should inform the passenger about snowmobiling basics.

 - Passengers must only sit on designated passenger seats.
 Never allow anyone to sit between the handlebar and the operator. - Each passenger seat must have a strap or grab handles and meet SSCC standards. - Passengers and operators must always wear DOT approved helmets and warm clothing appropriate for snowmobiling.
 Make sure that no skin is exposed. - Once underway, if a passenger feels uncomfortable or unsecure for any reason, he must not wait, and tell the driver to slowdown or stop.